jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 The reviews dataset contained another category where the hosts listed all of the rental amenities in text form so I decided to take a look at the most common amenities mentioned that can be found among Denver Airbnb rentals (See table 5).
 By visualizing the most frequently listed amenities allows I can identify what is important to customers in this market.
 If there are any amenities that require maintenance or replacements, it could present an opportunity for a cleaning business to offer upkeep and replacements for such.
 By looking at the visualization (see table 5), at first glance, I can see some of the most frequent amenities listed  are: alarm, water, coffee, shampoo, hangers, etc.

 I see these results as an opportunity to create a high-tiered service for customers who would like to replace supplies, add new amenities and replace existing ones like those in the visualization.
-This tier could consist of a team to organize all house items and replenish supplies and amenities according to the quality standards of a luxury stay.
+This tier could consist of a small team of cleaners that will clean and organize all house items, and replenish supplies and amenities in a way that meets the quality standards of a luxury stay.

 **Table 4**